 A data model is fundamental for all digital systems.
 You need it for your network optimization system.
 Your planning system.
 Different control towers, command centers.
 You name it.
 Some companies hesitate to implement tech tools like a digital supply chain twin to build a real-time, end-to-end data model, fearing that resource constraints within the team make it a non-starter.
-But the fear is unfounded.
+But I’m happy to tell you that the fear is unfounded.
 A digital supply chain twin will, in practice, actually save your resources time.

 Where has the time gone?